Associate of Applied Science Degree in Welding Technology

 - Consists of hands-on instruction from experienced professionals.

 - Offers flexible scheduling.
-Morning, afternoon and evening classes available.
+Day and evening classes available.

 - Available at our campuses in Auburndale, Orlando & Sanford, FL.